enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 The remaining Aethyrs showed progressive visions of purity and grace, until the sequence ended.
 (My own experiences with the 30 Aethyrs, repeated in haphazard fashion in 2006 with a group of 7 individuals, can be found in *Ultraculture Journal.*)

+Here, then, is a summary of the methods used by O.M. and Omnia Vincam:

+1. Sensory deprivation and social isolation by remaining in uninhabited desert conditions.
+2. Physical exhaustion from crossing desert while making 1,001 prostrations per day.
+3. Mental focus and emptiness by making 1,001 recitations of Surah 112 per day.
+4. The recitation of the 19th Call, modified for each Aethyr.
+5. Physically scrying into a golden topaz, while overshadowed by the Aethyr.
+6. Taboo-breaking by homosexual sex magick (passive sodomy).
+7. Göetic-style evocation AND invocation with aid of animal sacrifice for material basis.

+Following are analyses of each Aethyr.

 <center><h1><p style="font-family: Enochian Writing">XET</p></h1></center>

 The 30th Aethyr.